brokolja/laststaticsitegenerator/README.md

 ## Why

- Zero configuration, Code splitting, Hot module replacement, multicore compilation, filesystem cache, out of the box support for JS, CSS, HTML, file assets, and more - no plugins needed, Code is automatically transformed using Babel, PostCSS, and PostHTML when needed - even node_modules.
+After learning gulp, grund, webpack and many more.
+You deserve a tool that gives you: zero configuration, Code splitting, Hot module replacement, multicore compilation, filesystem cache, out of the box support for JS, CSS, HTML, file assets, and more - no plugins needed, Code is automatically transformed using Babel, PostCSS, and PostHTML when needed - even node_modules.

 ## How